iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 <admon type="info">

 DVC will collect both types and display everything conforming to each plot configuration.
-If any stage plot files are also used in a top-level definitions, DVC will create separate rendering for each type.
+If any stage plot files or directories are also used in a top-level definition, DVC will create separate rendering for each type.

 </admon>